AlphaBravoCompany/ab-training-labs/rancher-advanced/day-1/section-3-labs/README.md

 7. In the upper left next to the Rancher logo, click the burger menu, then click  `Cluster Management` and soon your should see the cluster added to the UI.
 8. Once the `k3s-cluster` shows as `Active` in the Rancher UI, click the 3 dots on the right next to the cluster and select `Edit config`.
 9. At the bottom, expand `K3S Options`
 10. Under `Kubernetes Version`, click the dropdown.
-Note that we installed `v1.17.3+k3s1` of K3s, but the Rancher UI knows there are newer version available.
-If we wanted to and had multiple `server nodes` available, we could select a newer version like `v1.21.5+k3s1`, then click the blue `Save` button at the bottom of the screen, and the K3s cluster would be automatically upgraded to the latest version.
+Note that we installed `v1.22.16+k3s1` of K3s, but the Rancher UI knows there are newer version available.
+If we wanted to and had multiple `server nodes` available, we could select a newer version like `v1.23.14+k3s1`, then click the blue `Save` button at the bottom of the screen, and the K3s cluster would be automatically upgraded to the latest version.

 ____

 ### Cleanup

-`sudo /usr/local/bin/k3s-uninstall.sh` {{ execute }}
+`sudo /usr/local/bin/k3s-uninstall.sh && rm /ab/k3s*` {{ execute }}

 ____